September is Suicide Prevention Month

 • Saying goodbye to friends and family

-Mental Health: Research has found that 46% of people who die by suicide have a known mental health condition.
+Research has found that 46% of people who die by suicide had a known mental health condition.
+Several other factors may put a person at risk of suicide, including but not limited to:

 • A family history of suicide